 Homesickness is a normal part of the adjustment that many children will make while away from their homes and families.
-At Camp Ramah we are sensitive to both the campers who are experiencing homesickness, and to their families who miss them.
+At Camp Ramah we are sensitive to both the children who are experiencing homesickness, and to their families who miss them.
 We work hard to support families through this adjustment.
-The overwhelming majority of campers adjust quickly to camp.
+The overwhelming majority of חניכים (hanichim/campers)adjust quickly to camp.